Ghadeer-SHAABAN/Ghadeer-SHAABAN.github.io/_pages/about.md

 Short Bio
 ======
-- (10-2022 to 10- 2025)  PhD student at <a href="https://www.gipsa-lab.grenoble-inp.fr/en" target="_blank">GIPSA-LAB</a>, University of Grenoble Alpes, Grenoble, France.
-The PhD with title "Magneto-Visual-Inertial Navigation with Invariance and Learning: Improving Estimation in Benign Cases and under Attacks", supervised by
+- (10-2022 to 09- 2025)  PhD student at <a href="https://www.gipsa-lab.grenoble-inp.fr/en" target="_blank">GIPSA-LAB</a>, University of Grenoble Alpes, Grenoble, France.
+The PhD with title "Contributions to Navigation Under Unknown Input and Cyber-Physical Security", supervised by
  <a href="https://scholar.google.fr/citations?user=sR1OVycAAAAJ&hl=fr" target="_blank">Hassen FOURATI</a>, <a href="https://www.gipsa-lab.grenoble-inp.fr/user/alain.kibangou" target="_blank">Alain KIBANGOU</a>, and <a href="https://www.gipsa-lab.grenoble-inp.fr/~christophe.prieur/" target="_blank">Christophe PRIEUR</a>.
 Teaching assistant for Masters M1 and M2, at <a href="https://ense3.grenoble-inp.fr/" target="_blank">Grenoble-INP, ENSE3</a>, and <a href="https://phitem.univ-grenoble-alpes.fr/" target="_blank">Université Grenoble Alpes, Phitem</a>.

 - (07-2024 to 10-2024) Visiting PhD at the University of Ottawa, Ottawa, Canada, working on a project titled "Enhancing the Security and Reliability of Navigation Systems".